nevdelap/go-reader/docs/architecture.md

 - **Token rendering** — tokens use `display: inline` so letter-spacing and glyph metrics behave consistently with the textarea input
 - **Token area rebuild** — on re-tokenization, the token area DOM node is replaced with a clone to avoid accumulating event listeners
 - **Panel height tracking** — a `ResizeObserver` keeps `--panel-height` in sync so the token area scrolls far enough to keep the active token visible above the bottom panel
-- **Input buttons** — Clear empties the textarea, Paste reads from the clipboard, Example loads a sample text;
-  all return focus to the textarea
+- **Input buttons** — "Clear and paste" clears the textarea then reads from the clipboard (falls back to an error message on permission denial), "Copy URL" / "Share" encodes the current input as a compressed URL fragment and copies it to the clipboard (or invokes the native share sheet on touch devices), "Example" loads a sample text; all return focus to the textarea
 - **Input deduplication** — if the raw input hasn't changed since last tokenization, rendering is skipped
 - **Debounce** — 300ms after last keypress before `analyze()` fires
 - **Grammar classification** — particles (`助詞`), auxiliary verbs (`助動詞`), symbols, punctuation, whitespace, and filler (`フィラー`) tokens are styled